Martin-Rudolph/cuDebye/README.md

 ![Atomic Scattering Factors](/images/cmd_Para.PNG)

 ### Too Complicated, Try xyz2deb
-More comprehensive and and easier to generate is a [xyz-file](/Data/UH3_7nm.xyz), where specific ordering is no condition.
+More comprehensive and and easier to generate is a [xyz-file](/Data/UH3_7nm.xyz), where specific atomic ordering is no condition.
 Each line contains 6 arguments separated by whitspace, specifying the properties of a single atom/ion:

 ![xyz-file](/images/UH3xyz.PNG)